 GENERAL DATA PROTECTION REGULATION (GDPR) 2018

-In May 2018 significant changes to the Data Protection law will be introduced.
-These changes mean that the Society will have responsibilities to safeguard your personal data i.e. your name, address, title, e-mail address and telephone number.
+In May 2018 significant changes to the Data Protection law were introduced.
+These changes mean that the Society has a responsibility to safeguard your personal data i.e. your name, address, title, e-mail address and telephone number.
 The data we hold which is physical (completed paper membership applications) is kept securely at the home of the Membership Secretary.
 Digital data (your name, address, e-mail address and telephone number (where provided) are also securely held by the Membership Secretary, with a back up copy held by the Secretary.